ebardelli/website/content/posts/2025-01-10-geospatial-analysis-in-duckdb.md

 This model ignores an important distinction: California has elementary districts (K–8), high school districts (9–12), and unified districts (K–12).
 A more rigorous model would account for that.
 But even this simple version surfaces interesting patterns.

 We run the OLS regression[^4] with:

+[^4]: DuckDB isn't really setup for statistical work.
+This is more of an example than a real analysis.
+You can still use this dataset in R (for example) using the [DuckDB R package](https://duckdb.org/docs/current/clients/r).

+You'll need to manually download the geospatial database of California's districts from this [map](https://gis.data.ca.gov/datasets/CDEGIS::california-school-district-areas-2023-24/explore?location=36.948239%2C-119.002226%2C6.36).
+Download it in GeoJSON format.

 ```sql {title="Regress student enrollment on population"}
 WITH pop AS (